-Since the beginning of 2018, the Texas Commission on Environmental Quality (TCEQ) has conducted three on-site investigations of the nonconforming concrete batch plant use on the subject property.
-Two of these investigations resulted in notices of violations.
-These violations generally included a failure to prevent visible emissions from leaving the property, failure to perform and record quarterly visible emissions observations, failure to provide start of construction and start of operation notification to the Region Office, and failure to prevent the discharge of cement dust in such concentration and duration as to interfere with the normal enjoyment of property.
+Since the beginning of 2018, the Texas Commission on Environmental Quality (TCEQ) has conducted ten on-site investigations of the nonconforming concrete batch plant use on the subject property.
+Three of these investigations resulted in notices of violations.
+These violations generally included a failure to prevent visible emissions from leaving the property, failure to maintain intact surfaces intended to minimize dust emissions, failure to properly suppress dust on-site, failure to prevent the emission of air contaminants that contribute to air pollution, failure to prevent the discharge of such quantity of dust as would have a tendency to cause a traffic hazard, and failure to prevent the discharge of air contaminants in such concentration and duration as to interfere with the normal enjoyment of complainants properties.
+One of these notices of violations was turned over to the TCEQ Enforcement Division partly due to the severity of the incident.